-While waxing is safe for both mom and baby during pregnancy, it can also cause skin inflammation.
-This can, in turn, make the hyperpigmentation worse (source).
+While waxing is safe for both mom and baby during pregnancy, it can also cause skin inflammation, which can make hyperpigmentation worse.

 5. Choose Your Skin Care Wisely

-While your favorite lotion might have a scent that reminds you of rainbows and butterflies, if you’re suffering from chloasma during pregnancy, chemical-free and fragrance-free soaps and skin care products are the way to go.
+While your favorite lotion might have a scent that reminds you of rainbows and butterflies, if you’re suffering from melasma during pregnancy, chemical-free and fragrance-free soaps and skincare products are the way to go.
 The fewer chemicals in your products, the less likely they are to react negatively to the sun on your skin.
-And since your skin is more sensitive during pregnancy, this will also help to prevent other problems such as breakouts.
+And since your skin is more sensitive during pregnancy, this will also help prevent other problems such as breakouts.

-The best thing to do if you are suffering from chloasma is to try to prevent it.
-But if you’re looking for a way to help get rid of hyperpigmentation that has already popped up on your skin, some home remedies may help.
+The best thing to do if you are suffering from melasma is to try to prevent it.
+But if you’re looking for a way to help get rid of hyperpigmentation that has already popped up on your skin, there are some remedies that may help.

-Many of these home remedies can be harsh on sensitive skin due to different acids they contain.
+Many of these remedies can be harsh on sensitive skin due to the acids they contain.

-- Exfoliate: Exfoliating once a week can remove dead skin cells, which are often darker than the healthy skin cells underneath (source).
-It also may help increase the penetration of the other home remedies you may try.
+- Exfoliate: Exfoliating once a week can remove dead skin cells, which are often darker than the healthy skin cells underneath.
+It also may help increase the penetration of the other remedies you may try.

-- Aloe: Pure aloe vera gel, whether bottled or straight from the plant, can help to lighten dark spots.
-Apply the gel directly to the areas of hyperpigmentation, let it sit for 15 to 20 minutes, and then gently wipe off with warm water.
+- Aloe: Pure aloe vera gel, whether bottled or straight from the plant, can help lighten dark spots.
+Apply the gel directly to areas of hyperpigmentation, let it sit for 15 to 20 minutes, then gently wipe it off with warm water.
 For best results, repeat this process daily.

-- Yogurt: Yogurt contains lactic acid, which has bleaching properties that can help even out chloasma spots.
-Apply a plain Greek yogurt to your face like a mask, let it sit for 10 minutes, then rinse off gently with warm water.
+- Yogurt: Yogurt contains lactic acid, which has bleaching properties that can help even out melasma spots.
+Apply plain Greek yogurt to your face like a mask, let it sit for 10 minutes, then rinse off gently with warm water.

-- Onion: Onions contain a lot of sulfur compounds called sulfoxides, which can help to lighten dark spots left by hyperpigmentation.
+- Onion: Onions contain many sulfur compounds called sulfoxides, which can help lighten dark spots left by hyperpigmentation.
 To use this method, quarter an onion and place it in a blender.
-Once it’s blended, squeeze out the juice and then rub the juice directly onto clean skin.
-Allow the juice to dry for 15 minutes and rinse off with warm water.
+Once it’s blended, squeeze out the juice, and rub the juice directly onto clean skin.
+Allow the juice to dry for 15 minutes, and rinse off with warm water.
 Use daily for best results.

-- Apple cider vinegar: Apple cider vinegar contains acetic acid and can help to lighten your skin.
-Dilute the ACV with equal parts water and apply it directly to problem areas.
+- Apple cider vinegar: Apple cider vinegar contains acetic acid that can help lighten your skin.
+Dilute the ACV with an equal amount of water, and apply it directly to problem areas.

-- Milk, honey, and dried orange peel: Orange peels contains calcium, Vitamin C, and can help to whiten dark spots on your skin.
-Process the orange peels in a blender, then mix with milk and honey to form a paste.
-Use this as a mask to both help lighten dark spots, while also nourishing and pampering your skin.
+- Milk, honey, and dried orange peel: Orange peels contain calcium and vitamin C and can help whiten dark spots on your skin.
+Process orange peels in a blender, then mix with milk and honey to form a paste.
+Use this as a mask to help lighten dark spots while also nourishing and pampering your skin.

-- Tomato and oatmeal: Tomato juice can help lighten areas of hyperpigmentation because it contains Vitamin A, and oatmeal can help to exfoliate and take away dead skin cells that are darker than the healthy skin underneath.
-Mix these two to form a paste and apply it like a mask.
-Leave it on for 20 minutes and then rub into your face to scrub.
+- Tomato and oatmeal: Tomato juice can help lighten areas of hyperpigmentation because it contains vitamin A, and oatmeal can help exfoliate and remove dead skin cells that are darker than the healthy skin underneath.
+Mix these two to form a paste, and apply it like a mask.
+Leave it on for 20 minutes, then rub it into your face to scrub.
 Rinse off with warm water.
-You can also add milk or yogurt to this mask to give it more nourishing properties if you’d like.
+You can also add milk or yogurt to this mask to give it more nourishing properties.

 - Lemon: The citric acid in lemon juice has bleaching properties that can help make dark spots disappear.
-Cut a lemon in half and rub the juice directly onto the affected area, then leave on for 20 minutes for the best results.
+Cut a lemon in half, and rub the juice directly onto the affected area.
+Leave it on for 20 minutes for the best results.

 Will It Go Away After Pregnancy?

 Are you losing sleep at night wondering if these dark spots will remain on your skin forever?
-Breathe, mama, the good news is most women will see dark spots fade as their hormone levels go down after their baby is born.
+The good news is most women will see dark spots fade as their hormone levels go down after their baby is born.

-Beware though, because 1 in 10 moms will find this condition worsens when taking hormonal contraceptives after giving birth (source).
-So, if you suffered chloasma during pregnancy, talk to your doctor about what birth control would help you to keep this from occurring.
+Beware, though, because one in ten moms will find this condition worsens when taking hormonal contraceptives after giving birth (8).
+So, if you suffered melasma during pregnancy, talk to your doctor about what birth control will help you prevent this from occurring.

 Hyperpigmentation is the last thing you want to deal with when pregnancy has already put things like nausea and heartburn on your plate.
 We get it!

-While there is nothing we can do to stop skin darkening completely, with the tips and tricks listed in this article you can help keep it to a minimum.
-And you can also help to lighten hyperpigmentation if it’s already occurred.
+While there is nothing we can do to stop skin darkening completely, with the tips and tricks listed in this article, you can help keep it to a minimum and help lighten any hyperpigmentation that has already occurred.